micmejia/bible-dump/AMPC/Acts/Acts 7.md

-You stubborn _and_ stiff-necked people, still heathen _and_ uncircumcised in heart and ears, you are always [^f]actively resisting the Holy Spirit.
+You stubborn _and_ stiff-necked people, still heathen _and_ uncircumcised in heart and ears, you are always actively resisting the Holy Spirit.
 As your forefathers [were], so you [are and so you do]!